-The holiday marks the end of Ramadan, the month when Muslims fast.
-It begins on the first day of Shawwal, the tenth month of the Islamic calendar.
+Eid al-Fitr is an important religious holiday celebrated by Muslims around the world.
+It marks the end of Ramadan, a month of fasting and prayer.
+It starts on the first day of Shawwal, the tenth month of the Islamic calendar.

-Eid Al Fitr means ‘Festival of the Breaking of the Fast’ in Arabic.
+Eid al-Fitr means ‘Festival of the Breaking of the Fast’ in Arabic.

 It is the first Eid of the Islamic year.
-The other, Eid Al Adha, is celebrated on the tenth day of Dhu Al Hijjah, the twelfth month of the Islamic calendar.
+The other, Eid al-Adha, is celebrated on the tenth day of Dhu al-Hijjah, the twelfth month of the Islamic calendar.

 Public Holiday and Hours

-When is Eid Al Fitr in the UAE?
+When is Eid al-Fitr in the UAE?

 In the UAE the sighting is confirmed by the United Emirates Moon Sighting Committee.
-An announcement of the start date is made in the local press (Gulf News, Khaleej Times etc) and on social media.
+An announcement of the start date is made in the local press (Gulf News, Khaleej Times, etc) and on social media.

 The actual date depends on the moon sighting and could vary by a day or so.